vippsas/vipps-recurring-api/vipps-recurring-api.md

 Examples:

-* If `suggestedMaxAmount` is set to 5 000 kr and `maxAmount` chosen by the user is 2 000 kr then the charge amount can not be higher than 5 000 kr
+* If `suggestedMaxAmount` is set to 5000 kr and `maxAmount` chosen by the user is 2000 kr, then the charge amount can not be higher than 5000 kr
-* If `suggestedMaxAmount` is set to 5 000 kr and `maxAmount` chosen by the user is 7 000 kr then the charge amount can not be higher than 7 000 kr
+* If `suggestedMaxAmount` is set to 5000 kr and `maxAmount` chosen by the user is 7000 kr, then the charge amount can not be higher than 7000 kr

 ### Charge amount higher than the user's max amount